just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Data-Visualization-Project.rst

     <li><b>Questions &amp; Hypotheses:</b> Brainstorm with your partner 3-5 questions and corresponding hypotheses that you believe can be answered using your chosen data set. <br/>First, write a question you have about the data set you chose. <br/>Now, convert that question into a hypothesis (a statement) with your prediction about the data. <br/>Hypotheses take the form of "If __________, then _________." <br/>For example, a hypothesis about student debt data could be, "If the tuition costs are higher at an institution, the student debt will be higher."</li>
     </ol>
     </li>
-    <li style="margin-bottom: 5px;">Download the data and put it into a Google Spreadsheet.
+    <li style="margin-bottom: 5px;">Download the data and put it into a Google Sheet.
 Record where you found the data set and when you downloaded it so you can cite it in your portfolio write-up.</li>
-    <li style="margin-bottom: 5px;">Work collaboratively to use the tools available on the Google Spreadsheets and/or Google My Maps to determine if your 3-5 hypotheses are correct.</li>
+    <li style="margin-bottom: 5px;">Work collaboratively and use the tools available on the Google Spreadsheets and/or Google My Maps to determine if your 3-5 hypotheses are supported or refuted.</li>
-    <li style="margin-bottom: 5px;">Create your own data visualizations that illustrate your hypotheses using Google Spreadsheets and/or Google My Maps.
-(Do not use any existing visualizations that may have accompanied your data set, but create your own.)
+    <li style="margin-bottom: 5px;">Create your own data visualizations that illustrate your hypotheses using Google Sheets and/or Google My Maps (do not use any existing visualizations that may have accompanied your data set, but create your own).
       <ol style="list-style-type:lower-alpha;">
-    <li>If you need a refresher on different types of graphs and when to use them, this short <a href="http://www.mathgoodies.com/lessons/graphs/compare_graphs.html" target="_blank" title="">tutorial from MathGoodies</a> may be helpful, as well as this reference to <a href="https://support.google.com/docs/answer/190718" target="_blank">different types of charts available in Google Sheets</a></li>
+    <li>If you need a refresher on different types of graphs and when to use them, this short <a href="http://www.mathgoodies.com/lessons/graphs/compare_graphs.html" target="_blank" title="">tutorial from MathGoodies</a> may be helpful, as well as this reference to <a href="https://support.google.com/docs/answer/190718" target="_blank">different types of charts available in Google Sheets</a>.</li>
     <li>For each chart, make sure it includes a title and has the appropriate values labeled on its axes.  </li>
     </ol>
     </li>